Employers Step Up and Stand Out with Student Loan Help

 Two-way tax benefits

 Just like with 401(k)s, offering your staff a student loan management tool is one thing, but the real magic lies in the match.
 Why is that?
 It unlocks tax perks for both parties.
-Thanks to legislation passed by Congress in 2020 (aka the CARES Act), companies can make tax-free annual contributions of up to $5,250 toward their employees’ student loans.
+Thanks to legislation passed by Congress in 2020 (aka the CARES Act), companies who maintain a qualified Section 127 Program can make tax-free annual contributions of up to $5,250 toward their employees’ student loans.
 This translates into a benefit that lowers both your company’s payroll taxes and your employees’ income taxes.
 This tax-free treatment is approved through 2025.

 What to look for in a Student Loan Management tool

 First and foremost, you want a streamlined admin experience.
 For many benefits admins, adding another vendor on top of their 401(k) provider is a non-starter.
 With Betterment, you can get both benefits synced and served up at the same time.
 If you’re already familiar with Betterment’s 401(k) product, Student Loan Management now slots into the all-in-one dashboard.

 Last but certainly not least, you want a tool that also makes your employees’ lives easier.
 Similar to the admin experience, we give your participants a clearer financial picture of their student loans and 401(k) all in one place.
 We also go the extra mile by helping them balance the competing demands of debt and investing.